-The DTI incentive33 was introduced by the DTI in 2008.
+The DTI incentive37 was introduced by the DTI in 2008.
 The aim of the DTI incentive is to support the local film industry and to contribute towards employment opportunities in South Africa.
-The DTI incentive is in the form of a grant calculated at 35% of the first R6 000 000 of qualifying South African production expenditure and 25% on the amounts of qualifying South African production expenditure above R6 000 000.34 The DTI incentive is administered by the DTI.
+The DTI incentive is in the form of a grant calculated at 35% of the first R6 000 000 of qualifying South African production expenditure and 25% on the amounts of qualifying South African production expenditure above R6 000 000.38 The DTI incentive is administered by the DTI.

-The DTI incentive is only available to qualifying South African productions and official treaty co-productions35 with a minimum total production budget of R500 000 for documentaries and R2 500 000 for other eligible formats (for example, feature films).
+The DTI incentive is only available to qualifying South African productions and official treaty co-productions39 with a minimum total production budget of R500 000 for documentaries and R2 500 000 for other eligible formats (for example, feature films).

 The DTI incentive specifies that an applicant must be an SPCV which is set up solely for the purpose of producing the film.
 The SPCV must be incorporated in South Africa and may only qualify for the grant in respect of one film.
-The SPCV must keep separate accounts to the holding company, if applicable, and must account separately for the production costs and income of the film.36
+The SPCV must keep separate accounts to the

-33 There is a separate programme for Foreign Film and Television Production.
+There is a separate programme for Foreign Film and Television Production and Post-Production.

-34 This guide only mentions some of the requirements - refer to the DTI Programme Guidelines on www.thedti.gov.za for information regarding all of the requirements and the application forms.
+This guide only mentions some of the requirements - refer to the DTI Programme Guidelines on www.thedti.gov.za for information regarding all of the requirements and the application forms.

-35 Approved co-productions with Canada, Italy, Germany, the United Kingdom, France, New Zealand, Australia and Ireland.
+Approved co-productions with Canada, Italy, Germany, the United Kingdom, France, New Zealand, Australia, Ireland and Netherlands.